d-negatu/d-negatu/README.md

 ## 👋 Hello, I’m Dagmawi Negatu

-I am a **Computer Science, Mathematics, and Cyber Secruity student** at Western Carolina University.
-I'm passionate about building tools that serve real end users and solving complex problems.
+I am a **Computer Science, Mathematics, and Cyber Secruity student** at Western Carolina University, and I'm passionate about solving complex problems and building tools that serve real end users.